 The invention of the first printing press is usually credited to Johannes Gutenberg, who was a 15th century inventor and goldsmith.
 However, this is not strictly true, as we can date the technology back 600 years previously to Chinese monks, who created the method of block printing – a technique which involved coating wooden blocks in ink and pressing them into paper.

 The inventor is thought to have begun his work on the printing press in the 1430s, using his knowledge of metals to create type blocks from a uniform template.
 His press mechanized the transfer of ink from movable type to paper.
 His invention allowed for the mass production of books at a fraction of the cost, meaning that they became more available to those who were previously unable to afford these luxury items.

 The 3D Printer

 The most recent evolution in printing technology is that of the 3D printer, which can print in materials such as plastic to create just about anything you can think of.
 The possibilities really are endless.
 There are many incredible uses for these machines, which look set to change the world once more by providing a cheap and accessible way to create anything; from prosthetic body parts, to houses and 3D sonograms.

 Here at Airedale Springs, we’re pretty excited about the implications of the future of printing technology, as we own our very own 3D printer!
-You can read more about our investment in the future here, but in the meantime, if you are in the market for springs, we’re your first port of call.
+You can read more about our investment in the future, including investment in 3D printing technology.
+In the meantime, if you are in the market for springs, we’re your first port of call.
 We supply a huge range including tension springs, torsion springs and compression springs.
 For more information about any of our products, please contact us by calling 01535 643456 to speak to a member of our team.